oneapi-src/oneDPL/documentation/library_guide/parallel_api/range_based_api.rst

 * ``std::ranges::take_view``: A range adapter that produces a view of the first N elements from another view.
 * ``std::ranges::drop_view``: A range adapter that produces a view excluding the first N elements from another view.

-The following algorithms are available the oneapi::dpl::ext::ranges namespace to use with the metioned standard ranges:
+The following algorithms are available the oneapi::dpl::ext::ranges namespace to use with the mentioned standard ranges:

 * ``for_each``
 * ``transform``